 You also get the same fantastic level of control and grip, which is vital for beginners.
 And, if you like disinfecting your straight razors, the Feather SS can take being boiled and exposed to alcohol.

 As far as blades go, you get a rounded shaving head with just the right amount of blade exposure, resulting in a smooth and pleasant shave.
 Once a blade gets dull, replacing it is easy thanks to the spring-loaded mechanism.

 All you need to do is pinch the blade holder at the top to release the old blade and then add a new one.
 I should note you cannot use other brands of blades as replacements.
 Feather blades aren’t cheap, so if that’s a big deal, take a look at the other brands I have reviewed.

 Also referred to as an open razor or cut-throat razor, a straight razor is simply a long blade that is attached to a handle that folds in on itself for safety.

 They’ve been around in some form for thousands of years, but the first steel-edged safety razors were produced in Sheffield, England, in the 17th century.

-What Are the Benefits of Straight Razors?
+The Benefits of Straight Razors

 Now, why would you want to use a straight razor?
 I mean, they look intimidating, right?
 Well, for shaving aficionados, there really isn’t a better tool for getting a clean, close shave.